Munich: Amerikanerblock

 Amerikanerblock, 1930-1931.
 Architect: Otho Orlando Kurz.
 Photo: Daniela Christmann

-The housing block owes its name to loans from the United States negotiated by the then mayor Karl Scharnagel to secure its financing.
+The housing block is named after loans from the United States that were negotiated by then-mayor Karl Scharnagel to secure its financing.

-The two entrances to the spacious courtyard of the Amerikanerblock can get closed by wrought-iron gates dating from 1930.
+The spacious courtyard of the Amerikanerblock has two entrances that can be closed by wrought-iron gates dating from 1930.

 Amerikanerblock, 1930-1931.
 Architect: Otho Orlando Kurz.
 Photo: Daniela Christmann